pcoh/SDCND_AdvancedLaneFind/writeup_PCohen.md

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 The thresholding is done via a combination of different gradient thresholds as well as color thresholds.
-The combination is defined in function "thresholding" as defined in helperFunctions.py line 96 and following).
+The combination is defined in function *"*thresholding*"* as defined in helperFunctions.py line 96 and following).
 This function makes use of the following thresholding techniques:
 * Absolute sobel gradient thresholding (in x-direction) (defined in helperFunctions.py line 43 and following)
 * Magnitude sobel gradient thresholding (defined in helperFunctions.py line 60 and following)
 * Thresholding by direction of sobel gradient (defined in helperFunctions.py line 73 and following)